-The maximum amount that can be paid in installments is that part of the estate tax that is attributable to the closely held business.
-In general, that amount is the amount of tax that bears the same ratio to the total estate tax that the value of the closely held business included in the gross estate bears to the total gross estate.
+The maximum amount that can be paid in installments is that part of the estate tax that is attributable to the closely held business; see Determine how much of the estate tax may be paid in installments under section 6166 on page 11.
+In general, that amount is the amount of tax that bears the same ratio to the total estate tax that the value of the closely held business included in the gross estate bears to the adjusted gross estate.

-Bond or lien required.
-The IRS requires that an estate furnish a surety bond as a prerequisite for granting the installment payment election.
+Bond or lien.
+The IRS may require that an estate furnish a surety bond when granting the installment payment election.
 In the alternative, the executor may consent to elect the special lien provisions of section 6324A, in lieu of the bond.
+The IRS will contact you regarding the specifics of furnishing the bond or electing the special lien.
+The IRS will make this determination on a case-by-case basis, and you may be asked to provide additional information.

 If you elect the lien provisions, section 6324A requires that the lien be placed on property having a value equal to the total deferred tax plus four years of interest.
-The property must be expected to survive the deferral period.
+The property must be expected to survive the deferral period, and does not necessarily have to be property of the estate.
+In addition, all of the persons having an interest in the designated property must consent to the creation of this lien on the property pledged.